icopy-site/awesome/docs/awesome/awesome-pascal.md

 * [Better Translation Manager](https://bitbucket.org/anders_melander/better-translation-manager). `[Delphi]` Translation Manager

 * [dzBdsLauncher](https://osdn.net/projects/dzbdslauncher/). `[Delphi]` Launcher for the Delphi IDE that decides which of multiple IDEs to launch based on the suffix of the dproj file passed to it.

+* [DFMJSON](https://github.com/masonwheeler/DFMJSON). `[Delphi]` Library to convert between Delphi's .DFM (or .FMX) format and JSON.
+It can be used to parse a DFM file into an Abstract Syntax Tree in JSON, which can then be edited and the results turned back to DFM format.

 ## License ##